Harlock-code/devops-junior-lab/README.md

 # DevOps Junior Lab

-Repository focused on hands-on DevOps and Junior SysAdmin projects with practical, small, and easy-to-explain scenarios for technical interviews.
+Repository focused on hands-on DevOps and Junior SysAdmin projects with practical, small, and easy-to-explain scenarios.

 The goal is NOT to build a large enterprise architecture, but to demonstrate real knowledge through simple, visual, and reproducible projects.